 The impact of Crossrail on the UK economy and employment show that businesses from right around the UK are benefitting from work connected to Crossrail.
-Our case studies below show just some of the businesses from across the UK who are already working with us to deliver Crossrail.
+Our case studies below show just some of the businesses from across the UK who are already working with us to deliver the Elizabeth line.

 Booth Industries, based in Bolton, has supplied specialist high performance steel door sets across several Elizabeth line stations and in the tunnels.
 The contracts were awarded from 2015 onwards, providing a stable revenue stream over a six-year period.
 The projects allowed the company to invest significantly in R&D and employee development.
 This has culminated in the business moving on to other high-profile projects, such as HS2.

-Lifting Gear UK, which has its head office in Preston, supplied a contract lifting service to the Plumstead site in southeast London to manage the lowering of Crossrail’s thousand tonne tunnelling machine, Sophia, into the ground at the end of last year.
-The company will also manage the lowering of the site’s second machine, Mary, later in the month.
+Lifting Gear UK, which has its head office in Preston, supplied a contract lifting service to the Plumstead site in southeast London to manage the lowering of the thousand-tonne tunnelling machines, Sophia and Mary, to build the only section of the Elizabeth line that crosses under the Thames.
 The company has a number of branches in the North West of England as well as two in London.
-It currently employs 46 people in total with expansion planned in the Midlands and Scotland during 2013.
+It currently employs 46 people in total.

-Watson Steel has supplied around 2,500 tonnes of steel to the Crossrail project at Farringdon Street.
-The Watson factory in Bolton employs approximately 280 people of which around 40 have been working on the Crossrail contract.
-In addition Watson has also supplied elements of steelwork to another cross rail project at Canary Wharf.
+Watson Steel has supplied around 2,500 tonnes of steel to the Crossrail project at Farringdon Elizabeth line station.
+The Watson factory in Bolton employs approximately 280 people of which around 40 have been working on the Crossrail programme contract.
+In addition, Watson has also supplied elements of steelwork to another Elizabeth line station at Canary Wharf.

 Yorkshire and Humber

-Romtech Ltd based in Sheffield are a specialist ground engineering company that produce reinforcement cages used for piling and foundation works for major developments.
-The company picked up a range of contracts working on Crossrail projects at Bond Street, Farringdon and Tottenham Court Road with a total value of around £10 million.
+Romtech Ltd based in Sheffield is a specialist ground engineering company that produce reinforcement cages used for piling and foundation works for major developments.
+The company picked up a range of contracts working on Elizabeth line stations at Bond Street, Farringdon and Tottenham Court Road with a total value of around £10 million.
 The contracts involved supplying more than 10,000 tonnes of steel in total - the single biggest piece of work the company have delivered to date.
-The scale and complexity of the works required Romtech to take on a second factory in Mansfield, taking on 40 extra workers to help deliver the Crossrail works.
+The scale and complexity of the works required Romtech to take on a second factory in Mansfield, taking on 40 extra workers to help deliver the Crossrail project works.

 Servaccomm Redhall Ltd based in Ottringham, Nr Hull East Yorkshire provide modular building solutions.
-Servaccomm supplied one of the Main Contractors with a 1400 metre squared storey office and a 600 metre squared, two storey welfare facility for the Westbourne Park works.
+Servaccomm supplied one of the Main Contractors with a 1,400 metre squared storey office and a 600 metre squared, two-storey welfare facility for the Westbourne Park works.
 The bespoke building was designed to fit onto a curved disused platform.
-Due to the tight timescales to maintain the works programme, both buildings were manufactured offsite in the company’s factory, delivered to site and installed within five weeks.
-The Company employs around 80 staff and welcomed the opportunity to be involved with Crossrail to maintain turnover.
+Due to the tight timescales to maintain the works programme, both buildings were manufactured offsite in the company’s factory, delivered to the site and installed within five weeks.
+The Company employs around 80 staff and welcomed the opportunity to be involved with the Crossrail programme to maintain turnover.

-UKDN Waterflow, based in Leeds, has carried out essential work at a number of Crossrail sites using innovative no-dig UV lining solutions to strengthen and protect London’s Victorian sewer networks before construction and tunnelling work could take place.
-At Moorgate, the site of the new Liverpool Street Crossrail station, the company installed the biggest UV sewer liner in Europe.
-UKDN Waterflow’s contracts with Crossrail continue to be an important part of their business, with around 125 of the company’s workforce having worked on various Crossrail projects and 27 new management and specialist jobs created as a result.
+UKDN Waterflow, based in Leeds, has carried out essential work at a number of Crossrail project worksites using innovative no-dig UV lining solutions to strengthen and protect London’s Victorian sewer networks before construction and tunnelling work could take place.
+At Moorgate, the site of the new Liverpool Street Elizabeth line station, the company installed the biggest UV sewer liner in Europe.
+UKDN Waterflow’s contracts with the Crossrail programme continue to be an important part of their business, with around 125 of the company’s workforce having worked on various Crossrail projects and 27 new management and specialist jobs created as a result.

 East of England

-Bauer Technologies Ltd based in Bishops Stortford, has carried out deep foundation works for Crossrail Stations based at Tottenham Court Road, Whitechapel and Liverpool Street.
+Bauer Technologies Ltd based in Bishops Stortford, has carried out deep foundation works for Elizabeth line stations at Tottenham Court Road, Whitechapel and Liverpool Street.
 At Tottenham Court Road, the company provided more than 15,000 cubic metres of concrete as part of work that drove piling down 65 metres below ground level.
-Being involved in Crossrail has allowed the company to invest in the further development of new ideas and technology which will contribute significantly to the company's growth opportunities in the future.
+Being involved in the delivery of the Elizabeth line has allowed the company to invest in the further development of new ideas and technology which will contribute significantly to the company's growth opportunities in the future.

-DB Construction, based in Sawbridgeworth in Herts, has provided a range of work for Crossrail.
-It has put in place and monitored traffic management systems, connected temporary offices to water mains and sewers and dug and prepared metre-deep trenches for the monitoring equipment used by Crossrail along the length of the route being taken by the project’s tunnelling machines.
-The company, which employs 18 people has taken on additional staff largely due to the scale of the work it has undertaken on Crossrail.
+DB Construction, based in Sawbridgeworth in Herts, has provided a range of work for the Crossrail programme.
+It has put in place and monitored traffic management systems, connected temporary offices to water mains and sewers and dug and prepared metre-deep trenches for the monitoring equipment used by the Crossrail programme along the length of the route taken by the tunnel boring machines.
+The company, which employs 18 people has taken on additional staff largely due to the scale of the work it has undertaken on the Crossrail programme.

 Omtech Services Limited, based in Rayleigh, Essex, has produced Operation and Maintenance manuals and has carried out Asset Tagging services for Tier 1 contractors across the Crossrail programme.
-The company has grown as a result of the work on Crossrail, enabling them to take on new employees and connect with new clients across the infrastructure sector.
+The company has grown as a result of the work on the Crossrail programme, enabling them to take on new employees and connect with new clients across the infrastructure sector.

 Kilnbridge, an East London-based specialist structures contractor, has been involved in the Crossrail programme for over 10 years.
 The company undertakes various construction and engineering works, including demolition and enabling works, sub and superstructure frame construction, and structural steelwork.
 Throughout their involvement in the Crossrail programme, Kilnbridge has employed between 20 to 30 apprentices across all of their disciplines at any one time.
 Participating in the Crossrail programme has enabled the business to grow both its workforce and turnover.
 Today, the company employs over 800 personnel and turns over circa £90m.

-KONE Plc, based in Chertsey, Surrey, has worked on numerous projects within the Crossrail programme, including at the Farringdon and Liverpool Street sites where they designed and delivered two incline lifts per site in addition to over 200 lifts and escalators across the Crossrail and London Underground portfolio.
+KONE Plc, based in Chertsey, Surrey, has worked on numerous projects within the Crossrail programme, including at the Farringdon and Liverpool Street Elizabeth line stations where they designed and delivered two incline lifts per station in addition to over 200 lifts and escalators across the Elizabeth line and London Underground portfolio.
 All units once commissioned will be maintained as part of the pan-TfL contract by KONE’s dedicated team, building on their existing portfolio.
 KONE has been operating in the UK for more than 40 years and serves customers from regional offices across the country with its team of nearly 1,800 employees.